alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 - easy and explicit
 - self-contained and self-documenting business workflow
 - really hard to use it outside of a golden happy path
-- thus **insufficient**
+- thus **insufficient** in a lot of real life use cases

-Let's try to implement something sufficient (spoiler: we won't get better than sufficient here!)
+Let's try to implement something sufficient taking the good from both the PORO and the *interactor* implementations.

 # A more functional cat ==^.^==